microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/synchronization-bulkupload.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents the capability of the Azure AD synchronization service to process bulk uploads.
+The bulk upload request payload should be compliant with the [SCIM bulk request](https://www.rfc-editor.org/rfc/rfc7644.html#section-3.7) format.

 ## Methods